 - Stake your home.
 First, we need to stake out your home.
 It is at this point that we pull coordinates and positioning.
 We also evaluate the elevation.
 Variables we consider include high sub water, river bed, flood areas, and if the house on a basement.

 - Excavation.
 The excavator digs where the house will lie.
 This involves the clearing of trees, debris, and leveling the home site for a foundation.

 - Mechanical Trades.
-Following framing is the mechanical rough-ins of your new home Plumbing, HVAC, electrical, media wiring, gas, and fireplace installations occur.
+Following framing are the mechanical rough-ins of your new home Plumbing, HVAC, electrical, media wiring, gas, and fireplace installations occur.
 If on a basement, we will have our plumbers come in and install rough plumbing before framing.
 If on a slab, rough in happens after framing.
-Or team delivers a sling truck to pour gravel around the footings and flatwork.
+Our team delivers a sling truck to pour gravel around the footings and flatwork.

 - Dried Roof.
 Dried roof in (tar paper, vent, etc). to protect the home from weather or rain damage.

 - Framing Inspection.
 After our rough in mechanical work is installed and framing is finished, the home undergoes its second inspection, called the framing inspection.

 - Start Exterior Finishes.
 When the framing, floor systems, and walls are in, also referred to as the shell or skeleton of the home, roof sheathing is added and attic vents are installed.
 Windows and exterior doors are installed and facade materials such as brick or vinyl are added to exterior walls.

 - Insulation.
 Insulation is added between the studs in all exterior walls and between the joists forming the attic.
 Gaps between framing and around windows are then sealed to eliminate potential leaks.